Skip to main content

 3. Determine Where You Can Afford to Live in California

-Determining where you are able to live is a combination of finding the location you would prefer while understanding the capacity of your budget.
+Determining where you can live is a combination of finding the location you would prefer while understanding the capacity of your budget.
 Consider if living on the outskirts of major cities or in the suburbs might be more affordable.
-Review the costs of living in the area as well as the unique characteristics of the area that may be beneficial to you such as access surrounding schools and public transportation.
+Review the costs of living in the area as well as the unique characteristics of the area that may be beneficial to you such as access to surrounding schools and public transportation.

 4. Use a Co-Signer